 Wedding bands are less likely to feature ornate carvings and designs you would find on engagement rings unless they are part of a bridal set.
-This band will usually match your engagement ring in terms of metal color unless you are wanting a very unique, mix and match look.
-The two bands stack together, typically with the engagement ring on the top of your finger, vs. the wedding ring on the bottom — a symbol of commitment and true love
+This band will usually match your engagement ring in terms of metal color unless you want a very unique, mix-and-match look.
+The two bands stack together, typically with the engagement ring on the top of your finger vs. the wedding ring on the bottom — a symbol of commitment and true love.

 Wedding Ring Customs

-Traditionally, wedding rings are worn on the 4th finger on your left hand.
-The Romans believed that the vein in the ring finger, the fourth finger on the left hand, ran directly to the heart.
-Due to this reason, they called that vein the “vena amoris” or vein of love.
+Traditionally, wedding rings are worn on the 4th finger of your left hand – the wedding ring finger.
+The Romans believed that the vein in the ring finger, the fourth ran directly to the heart.
+Due to this reason, they called that vein the “vena amoris,” or vein of love.
 Pretty romantic, right?
-Unfortunately, this has been found to be untrue, but hey- if it speaks to you, follow your heart.
-This tradition is most popular for Western countries, but depending on one’s culture this can vary.
+Unfortunately, this is untrue, but hey, follow your heart if it speaks to you.
+This tradition is most popular in Western countries, but this can vary depending on one’s culture.
 For example, in Denmark and Ukraine, the wedding ring is worn on the right hand.

-If you don’t want an exact match, choosing an engagement ring style such as a solitaire or classic setting will give you tons of options for your wedding ring.
-These styles have the versatility to easily mix and match with more embellished or pavé wedding bands, as well as more simple plain metal bands.
+If you don’t want an exact match, choosing an engagement ring style such as a solitaire or classic setting.
+This will give you tons of options for your wedding ring.
+These styles have the versatility to easily mix and match with more embellished or pavé wedding bands and more simple plain metal bands.
 This is a personal decision and simply depends on your own style!

 Do You Need Both Rings?